Tuminha/NHANES-Periodontitis-Machine-Learning-Project/PROJECT_BRIEFING_COMPLETE.md

 ### What We're Building

-A machine learning pipeline to predict periodontitis (gum disease) using publicly available NHANES data from the US CDC.
+A machine learning pipeline to predict periodontitis (gum disease) using publicly available NHANES 2011-2014 data.
 The goal is to:

-1. **Replicate** the methodology from Bashir et al. (2022) published in *Journal of Clinical Periodontology*
-2. **Improve upon it** by adding modern gradient boosting algorithms (XGBoost, CatBoost, LightGBM) that were NOT tested in the original paper
-3. **Use better validation** (temporal validation instead of geographic cross-validation)
+1. **Fill a research gap:** First systematic comparison of XGBoost, CatBoost, and LightGBM for periodontitis prediction
+2. **Benchmark against Bashir et al. (2022):** Compare modern gradient boosting to their 10 baseline algorithms
+3. **Use rigorous validation:** Stratified 5-fold cross-validation with 95% confidence intervals
+4. **Provide interpretability:** SHAP analysis for clinical trust and adoption
-4. **Publish the results** first as a preprint, then in a peer-reviewed journal
+5. **Publish the results:** First as preprint (medRxiv), then peer-reviewed journal

 ### Why This Project Matters

-- Periodontitis affects ~50% of US adults over 30
+- Periodontitis affects ~68% of US adults over 30 (per our NHANES 2011-2014 analysis)
 - Early prediction could enable preventive interventions
-- The original paper showed a critical problem: models that looked great internally (AUC > 0.95) failed completely on external validation (AUC dropped to 0.50-0.60)
-- Modern algorithms and better validation strategies might solve this
+- **Research Gap:** Bashir et al. (2022) tested 10 algorithms but omitted XGBoost, CatBoost, LightGBM
+- **Evidence:** Polizzi et al. (2024) systematic review confirms NO studies have systematically tested these methods
+- **Contribution:** First to demonstrate value of modern gradient boosting for periodontitis prediction

 ### The Gap We're Filling